 My husband and I set out to start our family about 12 year ago (in fact it is my oldest daughter’s 11th birthday today)!
 For no explainable reason, we set our sights on having 4 children, which we achieved through 3 full term pregnancies.
-So what I discovered about myself through the process of having babies, having 4 kids under age 4, and now with a very lively and vocal brood, is quite interesting.
+What I discovered about myself through the process of having babies, having 4 kids under age 4, and now with a very lively and vocal brood, is quite interesting.
 And I find this relevent because many mothers that I’ve counseled over the years have found themselves in a similar boat.

 The realization came one day as I was reviewing the diagnostic criteria for Autism for a client.
 Autistic people typically have a very hard time dealing with loud noises.
 It’s as if their nervous system just can’t handle the disruption.
 That’s when it hit me, that I was similar to that.
 Now, I’m not on the Autistic Spectrum, but I came to realize that I have probably a stronger sensitivity to noises than the average person.
-Maybe it is tied in to my personality- my introversion.
+Maybe this is part of my personality- my introversion.
 But either way, it is just a part of who I am.

 It was a real epiphany to me.
 Up to that point, I never tried to manage my environment for noise.
-I would just find myself in a tenuous situation where I was emotionally depleted.
+I would find myself in a tenuous situation where I was emotionally depleted.
 Now that I recognize this issue for me, I able to actively manage it!
 The restaurant that is the hardest for me is Buffalo Wild Wings (or almost any sports bar that has 40+ TVs).
-So I know that towards the end of the meal, if I am feeling stressed, I just head out to the car while my husband pays and wraps things up inside.
-When my kids are being “lively” in the car and I’m getting overloaded, I have them play the quiet game for 5 minutes or until we get home.
+I know that towards the end of the meal, if I am feeling stressed, I head out to the car while my husband pays and wraps things up inside.
+When my kids are being “lively” in the car and I’m becoming overloaded, I ask them to play the quiet game for 5 minutes or until we get home.
 When they are getting super loud at home during mealtime, I simply remind them to use their inside voices.

 These are just a few of the more common times that I notice my tolerance wearing thin and my internal pressure rising, and then how I have adjusted my own behavior to be proactive instead of reactive.

 One of the biggest benefits of this epiphany to me, is it has increased my confidence as a mother.
 In the past, I started to feel like I wasn’t a very good mother because I was often getting short with my kids.
 Now I dismiss those thoughts and remind myself that I am a wonderful mother who loves her children dearly, but just needs to balance out the loud noises of vibrant children.
 It’s really a much more pleasant and productive way to interpret my feelings!